fbpx

 Of course, this is the time where the soldiers decide to go on a rescue adventure down to the science block.
 A hasty and bad idea.
 They run into Grigoriev, and shoot him on sight, killing him as he falls into the elevator shaft.
 Another really bad idea.
 The elevator key was with him, and even in death, he provides a Macguffin.
 Meanwhile, everybody forgets that there is a malignant mushroom woman who really should be under observation.
 A REALLY REALLY BAD IDEA.

 So, here is where I will cease to summarize the plot as further disclosure would be spoiler-filled.
 But this much needs to be said.
-The fungus spreads rapidly.
+As the team prepares to descend, the fungus spreads rapidly.
 And it has spores.
-And any high school biology student would know that mold spores can be inhaled easily and proliferate.
-And this team is being led by a woman who is nominally the leading epidemiologist in the Soviet Union. (facepalm) What’s more, there are specially designed hazmat suits in the complex.
-Do they get used?
-Yes, but not like their lives depended on it.
+Any high school biology student should know that mold spores can be inhaled easily and proliferate.
+Remember, this team is being led by a woman who is nominally the leading epidemiologist in the Soviet Union.
+She’s an expert! (facepalm) The team dons the hazmat suits, but they often disregard the face masks.
+Not exactly high precaution.
+The actors want their faces seen, so this is movie logic in play.

 Oh good!
 Hazmat suits!
 Remember to wear them full time down here, right?
 RIGHT?